cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

        └── py.typed

 ``__init__.py``
-   This file declares the directory as a `Python package`_.
+   This file declares the directory as a `Python package`_, and contains any package initialization code.

    .. _`Python package`: https://docs.python.org/3/tutorial/modules.html#packages

 ``__main__.py``
    The `__main__`__ module defines the entry point for the command-line interface.
-   The command-line interface is implemented using Click_, and supports ``--help`` and ``--version`` options.
+   The command-line interface is implemented using the Click_ library, and supports ``--help`` and ``--version`` options.
    When the package is installed, a script named ``<project>`` is placed